lukrei/WMI-Classes/README.md

 PS C:\WINDOWS\system32> Get-CimClass -ClassName WmiMonitorID -Namespace root\wmi | Select -ExpandProperty CimClassProperties

 Be aware if you take the minimal mof file from this repository you loose basically all monitor infos and you may have to reinstall windows or repair wmi.
+It is highly recommended to create a System Restore Point in Windows.